 Do all Motorola Moto G phones have eSIM?

-No. Only some recent Moto G models like the G34, G54 5G, or G84 5G include it, and it also depends on the regional variant.
+No. Only some recent Moto G models like the G34, G54 5G, or G84 5G include it, and it also depends on the regional variant in which that particular device was sold.
 Older or very basic Moto G models only have a physical SIM.
-Always check by dialing *#06# or in Settings > SIM.
+Always check by dialing *#06# or in Settings > SIM before assuming anything.

 Does the Motorola Razr support eSIM?

 Yes.
-The Razr family, including the foldable Razr 40 and Razr 50 and later models, is eSIM-compatible.
-This is good news for travel, as you can carry your Spanish line and a destination data plan on the same phone without swapping cards.
+The entire Razr family, including the foldable Razr 40 and Razr 50 and later models, is compatible with eSIM.
+This is good news for travel, as you can carry your Spanish line and a destination data plan on the same phone without changing cards or forcing the SIM tray.

-Dial *#06# on the phone's keypad.
-Your IMEI will appear, and if the phone has an eSIM, a number called EID will also show up.
-Some platforms ask for it when you purchase the plan.
-If you don't see an EID, your Motorola does not support eSIM.
+Dial *#06# on your phone's keypad.
+Your IMEI will appear, and if the phone has an eSIM, an EID number will also be shown.
+Some platforms request it when purchasing a plan, although it is not always essential.
+If you don't see an EID when dialing the code, your Motorola does not support eSIM.

 Can I have two eSIMs on a Motorola?

-Most Motorolas allow storing several installed eSIM profiles, but only one active at a time in addition to the physical SIM.
-This is useful for switching between travel plans without reinstalling, activating the one you need from the settings.
+Most compatible Motorola phones allow you to save several installed eSIM profiles, although the number that can be active at the same time depends on the specific model.
+This is useful for switching between travel plans without reinstalling anything, activating the one you need from the SIM settings just before leaving home.

-Does eSIM work on a Motorola bought outside of Spain?
+Does eSIM work on a Motorola purchased outside of Spain?

 It depends on the regional variant, not the country where you bought it.
-The same model might have eSIM in one region and not another.
-The only reliable way to know is to check on your device with *#06# or in the SIM settings menu.
+The same model can have eSIM in one region and not in another.
+The only reliable way to know is to check it on your own device with *#06# or in the SIM settings menu, never relying solely on the commercial name of the model.

 Conclusion